cms-opendata-workshop/workshop2026-lesson-dimuon-from-nanoaod/README.md

 - Intended audience
   - High school or university physics students
 - Learning goals
-  - How to load NANOAOD using awkward
+  - How to load NANOAOD using uproot and awkward
   - How to make simple selections on events
   - How to calculate and plot invariant mass
 - Necessary skills/background knowledge